raghurama123/CompChemToolBox/README.md

 # CompChemToolBox
 The repository collects shortcodes used in our group for various miscellaneous #compchem tasks.
 Some details for each code are as follows.

+## Boltzmann Average
+If you have a CSV file with two columns (1.
+Energies in some unit, 2.
+Some property), then the example code in the folder [BoltzmannAveraging](https://github.com/raghurama123/CompChemToolBox/tree/main/BoltzmannAveraging) can help you find a Boltzmann average.

 ## OBMINIMIZE
 Some versions of `obminimize` cannot handle multiple XYZs in a file resulting in unwanted effects.
 See the following thread for some discussions on these. https://www.mail-archive.com/search?l=openbabel-discuss@lists.sourceforge.net&q=subject:%22%5C%5BOpen+Babel%5C%5D+obminimize%22&o=newest&f=1